MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

 These variables are required by every deployment pipeline.
 The Environment variable is **EnvironmentName** and the Service Connection variable is **ServiceConnection**.

 The **EnvironmentName** variable is used to specify the Azure DevOps environment being deployed to in order to enable tracking deployment history and set permissions and approvals for deployment to specific environments.
-Depending on the environment to which you're deploying set this value to **Validate, Test or Production** For more information on Environments in AzureDevOps see <https://docs.microsoft.com/azure/devops/pipelines/process/environments>.
+Depending on the environment to which you're deploying set this value to **Validate, Test or Production** For more information on Environments in Azure DevOps, see <https://docs.microsoft.com/azure/devops/pipelines/process/environments>.

-1. Open the pipeline you created previously (**deploy-validation-ALMAcceleratorSampleSolution**, **deploy-test-ALMAcceleratorSampleSolution** or **deploy-production-ALMAcceleratorSampleSolution**) and **Select Edit**
+1. Open the pipeline you created previously (**deploy-validation-ALMAcceleratorSampleSolution**, **deploy-test-ALMAcceleratorSampleSolution**, or **deploy-production-ALMAcceleratorSampleSolution**) and **Select Edit**

    ![Open the Pipeline](media/setup-almacceleratoradvanced-sample-solution/image-20210506101338620.png)